brianboyer/brianboyer.net/_src/index.md

 Currently, I'm available for consulting, contract work, and (maybe!) full-time employment.
 I’m happy to come to you, but full-time work must be remote-friendly or based in beautiful Chicago, Illinois.

 Does this sound like you?
 I’d love to learn more about your team, and your vision for the future.
-(If you're already sold, [just scroll to the bottom](#contact)!)
+(Already sold?
+[Jump to the end](#contact)!)

 ## Why hire me?

-I’ve worn a lot of hats in my career: technologist, journalist, designer, data-wrangler, project manager, and product owner, to name a few.
+I’ve worn a lot of hats in my [career](/resume/): technologist, journalist, designer, data-wrangler, project manager, and product owner, to name a few.
 Those are very different jobs, but the through-line — and secret to my success — is that I care deeply about teams.

 Teams kick ass when we...
 - Work selflessly — not tirelessly — and care for each other.